BoyPersoon/fp-restful-api/README.md

 Scaffolding for a robust and easily extendable rest-api.

+Current implementation supports reading and querying of two datasets types (courses, rooms).
+Querying can easily be substituded by new data kinds by adding a new set of keys.
+Reading and persisting on the other hand would require a new parser.

 ## Reading & Parsing

 Currently this implementation supports reading and parsing from XML and CSV files, and supports persistence by caching